 With the New Year comes exciting news from C-Change Conversations.
-This month we celebrate the milestone of delivering our Climate Change Primer presentation to more than 14,000 people in 32 states.
+This month we celebrate the milestone of delivering our Climate Change Primer presentation to 14,000 people in 31 states.
 In 2020 alone, we gave the presentation 32 times!
 We aim to double this record-setting number in 2021.

 How will we do it?
 As you’ll learn below, we have created new Primer presentations tailored to specific topics and audiences, and are training more presenters.
 C-Change is very grateful for and relies on friends like you who continue to recommend our non-partisan, science-based Primer to your companies, associations, clubs, and other groups, and who support us with generous donations.

 We couldn’t do any of this without the extraordinary efforts of our 28 volunteers in Princeton, St. Louis, and beyond.
 Here’s to them, and a happy, healthy, and hopeful 2021 for all.